-PGC 044931 is an edge-on disc galaxy at a distance of 50~Mpc \citep{tully2023}.
-The galaxy possesses a clear boxy/peanut bulge \citep[as seen in unsharp masking in e.g.][]{fraser-mckelvie2025} and is therefore presumed to host a buckled stellar bar \citep{kuijken1995}. \citet{chung2004} confirmed this hypothesis via stellar kinematic measurements of projected line-of-sight V$_{\star}$, $\sigma_{\star}$, and high order moment $h_{3}$.
-They reported a characteristic anti-correlation, correlation, and then anti-correlation in $h_{3}$ vs. $\rm{V}_{\star}/\sigma_{\star}$, as expected for a dynamically cold nuclear disc \citep[the size of which was measured from 2D IFS observations to be $r=$0.71 kpc;][]{fraser-mckelvie2025}, a non-axisymmetric stellar bar, and an underlying axisymmetric stellar disc.
-The galaxy shows no photometric nor kinematic signs of the presence of a classical bulge.
+PGC\,044931 is an edge-on disc galaxy at a distance of 50.7~Mpc \citep{tully2023}.
+The galaxy possesses a clear boxy/peanut bulge \citep[as seen from unsharp masked imaging in e.g.][]{fraser-mckelvie2025} and is therefore presumed to host a buckled stellar bar \citep{bureau2006}. \citet{chung2004} confirmed this hypothesis via stellar kinematic measurements of the projected light-weighted line-of-sight mean V$_{\star}$, $\sigma_{\star}$, and high order moment $h_{3}$.
+They reported a characteristic anti-correlation, correlation, and then anti-correlation of $h_{3}$ vs. $\rm{V}_{\star}/\sigma_{\star}$, as expected for a dynamically-cold nuclear disc \citep[the size of which was measured from 2D IFS observations to be $r=0.71$ kpc;][]{fraser-mckelvie2025}, a stellar bar, and an underlying axisymmetric stellar disc, respectively.
+The galaxy shows no photometric nor kinematic sign of the presence of a classical bulge.